 Art Deco Glass from the David Huchthausen Collection was organized by the Museum of Glass, Tacoma, Washington.

-Thanks to the members, donors, grantors, and sponsors who support exhibition and programs.
+Thanks to the members, donors, grantors, and sponsors who support exhibitions and programs.
 Exhibitions and programs are supported in part by a grant from the Wisconsin Arts Board with funds from the State of Wisconsin and the National Endowment for the Arts.
-Marketing supported in part by City of Wausau Room Tax funds.
+Marketing is supported in part by City of Wausau Room Tax funds.
 Support for hands-on art-making supplies comes from Wilmington Trust and the M&T Charitable Foundation.